maltesie/ChimericFragments/README.md

 # Chimeric fragments analysis tool

-This is a configurable script for demultiplexing, mapping and analyzing sequencing data from RNA-Seq experiments that produce chimeric reads.
-This document serves as an installation guide and manual.
+This is a tool for mapping and analyzing sequencing data from RNA-Seq experiments that produce chimeric reads.
+It also provides a visualization of the results.

 ## Dependencies